solid-pixel/uhf-server-docker/README.md

 > If you run into issues with the actual recording logic or the server code, you'll need to contact the UHF devs directly.
 >
 > For bugs, suggestions, or Docker-related issues, please **open an Issue or PR on GitHub**.
 Reddit and Discord DMs won't be monitored.

+> **Note:** This README and repository are built with Docker Compose in mind.
+While other methods of running the container may work, they are not officially supported and are up to the user to figure out.

 ---